 What Are the Elements of Distraction Regarding Human Factors?

-Whether you are a pilot or an aviation maintenance engineer, there are many tasks that require focused attention to detail.
+Whether you are a pilot or an aviation maintenance engineer, many tasks require focused attention to detail.
 It doesn't require a human factors training company to tell you that disastrous results may occur when workers are unable to maintain focus on their tasks.

 Aviation safety managers must recognize how important a role distraction plays in their aviation safety management systems, particularly: